spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-product-offer-feature.md

 Make sure that after setting up the event listeners, the following commands do the following:

-1. `console sync:data product_concrete_product_offers` exports data from `spy_product_concrete_product_offers_storage` table to Redis.
+1. `console sync:data product_concrete_product_offers` exports data from the `spy_product_concrete_product_offers_storage` table to Redis.
-2. `console sync:data product_offer` exports data from `spy_product_offer_storage` table to Redis.
+2. `console sync:data product_offer` exports data from the `spy_product_offer_storage` table to Redis.

-Make sure that when the following entities get updated via the ORM, the corresponding Redis keys have the correct values.
+Make sure that when the following entities get updated through the ORM, the corresponding Redis keys have the correct values.

 | TARGET ENTITY | EXAMPLE EXPECTED DATA IDENTIFIER                | EXAMPLE EXPECTED DATA FRAGMENT                                                                           |
 |---------------|-------------------------------------------------|----------------------------------------------------------------------------------------------------------|